 Before the procedure, the doctor looks at the patient’s medical history and conduct a physical exam.
 The patient must ask the doctor about the expectations, potential risks and outcomes of the procedure.
 The doctor examines the affected veins and check for any underlying blood vessel disorders.
 Make sure you inform your doctor:

 - If you are pregnant.
-Most doctors do not recommend sclerotherapy during pregnancy.
+Most doctors do not recommend sclerotherapy for varicose veins during pregnancy.

 - For any medical conditions, such as heart disease, pre-existing cancer or coagulation disorder.